octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/getAnalysis.md

 # Get a code scanning analysis for a repository

 Gets a specified code scanning analysis for a repository.
-You must use an access token with the `security_events` scope to use this endpoint with private repos, the `public_repo` scope also grants permission to read security events on public repos only.
-GitHub Apps must have the `security_events` read permission to use this endpoint.

 The default JSON response contains fields that describe the analysis.
 This includes the Git reference and commit SHA to which the analysis relates,